"BlackOak is top of its class in Singapore.

 The rapidly changing financial landscape presents new legal challenges that require innovative solutions.
 We have been pushing new frontiers in almost every headline distress deal or transaction in the recent years and know what works and what doesn't, in complex, cross-border matters.

-- Advising and representing the liquidators of Power Solar System Co., Ltd in its ongoing USD197 million claim against a formerly related company within the greater Suntech Power group of companies.
+- Advising and representing the liquidators of Power Solar System Co., Ltd in its ongoing USD197 million claim against a formerly related company within the greater Suntech Power.
 Notable highlights include successfully obtaining a worldwide Mareva injunction from the Singapore High Court in 2014.
+In July 2018, the Singapore High Court gave judgment for Power Solar System Co.
+Ltd (Power Solar System Co Ltd (in liquidation) v Suntech Power Investment Pte Ltd SGHC 233).

 - Advising and representing the liquidators of Vanguard Energy Pte Ltd (which had revenues in excess of USD1 billion) in various aspects of the liquidation that included litigating across a number of jurisdictions.
 Highlights in this brief include successfully obtaining approval by the High Court of Singapore for litigation funding of insolvent companies.